 THAILAND (Update 04/04/2023)

 Thailand’s 45-day visa exemption is back down to 30 days for visitors from a list of 64 countries after several months.
-Starting from the 1st of April 2023, visitors from mainland Europe, the UK, the US, Australia, Saudi Arabia, and other countries will only be granted a 30-day stay in Thailand if they choose to enter the country without obtaining a visa before their arrival, as the 45-day visa exemption is officially over.
-This policy change is a revision of the previous regulations before the 1st of October 2022, when the 45-day exemption was implemented as a temporary measure to draw in more tourists until the end of March 2023.
+Starting from April 01st, 2023, visitors from mainland Europe, the UK, the US, Australia, Saudi Arabia, and other countries will only be granted a 30-day stay in Thailand if they choose to enter the country without obtaining a visa before their arrival, as the 45-day visa exemption is officially over.
+This policy change is a revision of the previous regulations before October 01st, 2022, when the 45-day exemption was implemented as a temporary measure to draw in more tourists until the end of March 2023.
 However, travelers will still have the option to extend their stay for an additional 30 days if they go through Immigration, meaning they can remain in the country for a maximum of 60 days.

 Entry Conditions: